Cusps of hyperbolic 4-manifolds and rational homology spheres: Constructing the 24-cell manifold

 is the identity on the left factor, and is trivial on the right factor.

 We now have to check that the colouring of $\mathcal{Z}$ is proper.
-For this purpose, let us notice that $O = \{ v_1, v_2, v_3, v_4, v_5, v_6 \}$ (with the $v_i$s as in Table~\ref{tab:24-cell}) forms an octahedron in $\mathcal{Z}$.
-Its colouring is easily seen to be proper, with the defining matrix $\Lambda$ given below:
+For this purpose, let us notice that $O = \{ v_1, v_2, v_3, v_4, v_5, v_6 \}$ (with the $v_i$'s as in Table~\ref{tab:24-cell}) forms an octahedron in $\mathcal{Z}$.
+This octahedron is dual to an (ideal) vertex $p$ of the ideal right-angled $24$-cell $\mathcal{Z}$ and therefore its vertices correspond to the generators of the maximal affine Coxeter subgroup $\Gamma_p<\Gamma(\mathcal{Z})$.
+By the discussion in Section \ref{sec:ideal-vertices}, the induced colouring on $\Gamma_p$ will determine the isometry class of a Euclidean cusp section of the orbifold $\mathbb{H}^4/\ker \lambda$.
+This latter colouring is easily seen to be proper, with the defining matrix